On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Results

 \section{Results}

-In Fig. \ref{fig_NUVrK}a, we show the distribution of radio-loud and X-ray AGN host galaxies over the distribution of galaxies in the NUVrK diagram (black contours).
-One can clearly identify the quenching channel (marked with dark green arrow) followed by $\sim \Mstar$ galaxies in the \textit{green valley} when they leave the SF main sequence around $\NUVr \sim 4$ (i.e., sSFR $\sim 10^{-10.4} M_\odot yr^{-1}/ M_\odot$) to eventually join the quiescent population around $\NUVr \sim 5$ (i.e., sSFR $\sim 10^{-12.4} M_\odot yr^{-1}/ M_\odot$), all concentrated in a slice of the colour space with $0.76 < \rKs < 1.23$.
-In the following, we focused on this slice of the colour space, aiming to study the incidence and the properties of radio-loud and X-ray (optically-obscured) AGN host galaxies along this $\Mstar$ quenching channel.
+In Fig.~\ref{fig_NUVrK}, we show the distribution of radio-loud and X-ray AGN host galaxies over the distribution of galaxies in the NUVrK diagram (grey contours).
+One can clearly identify the quenching channel (marked with dark green arrow) followed by $\sim \Mstar$ galaxies in the \textit{green valley} when they leave the SF main sequence around $\NUVr \sim 4$ (i.e., sSFR $\sim 10^{-10.4} M_\odot \mathrm{yr}^{-1}/ M_\odot$) to eventually join the quiescent population around $\NUVr \sim 5$ (i.e., sSFR $\sim 10^{-12.4} M_\odot \mathrm{yr}^{-1}/ M_\odot$), all concentrated in a slice of the colour space with $0.76 < \rKs < 1.23$.
+Doing so, we ensured that galaxies following the $\Mstar$ quenching channel were isolated from \textit{young} galaxies with $\rKs < 0.76$ \citep[prone to a much faster quenching; light green arrow; see][]{Moutard2016b}, and from very dusty SF galaxies with $\rKs > 1.23$, the $\NUVr$ colour of which is strongly affected by dust absorption \citep[][]{Moutard2016a,Moutard2016b}.
+In the following, we focused on this $0.76 < \rKs < 1.23$ slice of the colour space, aiming to study the incidence and the properties of radio-loud and X-ray (optically-obscured) AGN host galaxies along this $\Mstar$ quenching channel.